10 Important Qualities of a Good Mother!

 7. Supportive and Encouraging

-I am certain you can look back at your childhood and remember times when your parents were encouraging and supportive.
+You can look back at your childhood and remember times when your parents were encouraging and supportive.
 I know I do!

 8. Forgiving